-When Prince Henry died in 1460, exploration continued under the new King of Portugal, John II who came to the throne in 1481.
+When Prince Henry died in 1460, exploration continued under the new King of Portugal, John II, who came to the throne in 1481.
 He sent out Bartolomeo Diaz, who, in 1488, was the first European to travel to the tip of the African continent.
 He named this point the Cape of Storms because a large storm drove him off course and enabled him to find the cape, but King John renamed it the Cape of Good Hope, as now they knew they had the ability to reach India by the circumnavigation of Africa.
 The Portuguese achieved success when Vasco da Gamma rounded the Cape and reached India in 1497.

 Through this process of exploration, Portugal built a mighty trade empire in Africa and India, which traded in slaves, gold, ivory, precious gems, spices, exotic fruits and wines, and textiles.
-These riches made Portugal competitive with Spain, who had chosen the route to the West under the admiralship of Cristoforo Columbo (or, as the Spanish called him, Cristobal Colon).
+These riches made Portugal competitive with Spain, who continued to explore the route to the West under the admiralship of Cristobal Colon.